jungi-php/framework-extra-bundle/README.md

 * **@QueryParam** - Converts a request query parameter to the controller method argument.
 * **@QueryParams** - Converts the request query parameters to the controller method argument.
 * **@ResponseBody** - Maps the controller method result to an appropriate entity response.

-Also includes:
-* **Entity response** - a response with the mapped entity to the text representation.
-Uses the content negotiation to decide to what media type map the entity.

 ### Quick insight